 If your employment comes to an end, it is important that you seek legal assistance before signing a settlement agreement to ensure you get the best possible terms.

 If you are thinking of signing a settlement agreement (formerly known as compromise agreements) with your employer, it is important that you receive good legal advice on the terms of the agreement and what other legal options may be open to you.
-As specialist employment law solicitors we are highly experienced in advising on settlement agreements and successfully negotiate terms.
+As specialist settlement agreement employment solicitors we are highly experienced in advising on settlement agreements and successfully negotiating terms.

 A settlement agreement is a contract which ends the employment on legally binding terms agreed between the employer and employee.
 When an employment comes to an end either because of redundancy or a disagreement, a settlement agreement is used to agree the terms under which the employee will leave their job.
 It usually involves the employee receiving financial compensation in return for agreeing not to take the employer to court.
 The employee will give up their employment rights, such as unfair dismissal.

-If you have received a settlement agreement, contact our team below or call 02382 820 747, your employer usually covers the legal fees for your advice on the settlement agreement.
+If you have received a settlement agreement, contact our team below or call 02392 820 747, your employer usually covers the legal fees for your legal advice on the settlement agreement.